yxyxchen/wtw_online_experiment/README.md

 #### 5.4 Buddle your task with Qualtric surveys
-It is convenient to include informaed consent and self-report measures in a Qualtric survey.
+It is convenient to include a consent form and self-report measures in a Qualtric survey.
 To buddle a survey with your task, simply add the task URL to the end of the survey.
 You can use Qualtrics' Embedded-Data function (see https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/embedded-data/) to create participant-specific task URLs.

 #### 5.5 Payment
 On most recruitment platforms, participants need to enter a secret key to redeem their payment.
 You can modify the HTML file to display the secret key at the end of the task.
 CloudResearch also enables you to generate a unique secret key for each participant (see cloudresearch.com/resources/blog/dynamic-secret-completion-codes-for-surveymonkey/) and pay a performance-based bonus (see https://www.cloudresearch.com/resources/blog/how-to-award-a-bonus-to-mturk-workers-using-turkprime/)